-- Qualifying data in this category includes "Bulk Electric System Cyber Information," which means "information about the BES [Bulk Electric System] Cyber System that could be used to gain unauthorized access or pose a security threat to the BES Cyber System."
-For example, this would include security procedures or information about the BES Cyber Systems, Physical Access Control Systems, and Electronic Access Control or Monitoring Systems that are not publicly available and could be used to allow unauthorized access or unauthorized distribution.
-It would exclude pieces of information that by themselves do not pose a threat or could not be used to allow unauthorized access to BES Systems, such as device names, individual IP addresses without context, ESP names, or policy statements. - Note the following definitions.
-"BES Cyber System" means "one or more BES Cyber Assets logically grouped by a responsible entity to perform one or more reliability tasks for a functional entity."
-"BES Cyber Asset" relates to any "Cyber Asset that if rendered unavailable, degraded, or misused would, within 15 minutes of its required operation, misoperation, or non-operation, adversely impact one or more of its Facilities, systems, or equipment, which, if destroyed, degraded, or otherwise rendered unavailable when needed, would affect the reliable operation of the BES."72 "Cyber Asset" means "programmable electronic devices, including the hardware, software, and data in those devices."73
+- Qualifying data in this category includes "Bulk Electric System Cyber Information," which means "information about the BES [Bulk Electric System] Cyber System that could be used to gain unauthorized access or pose a security threat to the BES Cyber System."73 For example, this would include security procedures or information about the BES Cyber Systems, Physical Access Control Systems, and Electronic Access Control or Monitoring Systems that are not publicly available and could be used unauthorized access or unauthorized distribution.
+It would exclude pieces of information that by themselves do not pose a threat or could not be used to allow unauthorized access to BES Systems, such as device names, individual IP (Internet Protocol) addresses without context, ESP (Electronic Security Perimeter) names, or policy statements. - Note the following definitions.
+"BES Cyber System" means "[o]ne or more BES Cyber Assets logically grouped by a responsible entity to perform one or more reliability tasks for a functional entity."74 "BES Cyber Asset" relates to any "Cyber Asset that if rendered unavailable, degraded, or misused would, within 15 minutes of its required operation, misoperation, or non-operation, adversely impact one or more Facilities, systems, or equipment, which, if destroyed, degraded, or otherwise rendered unavailable when needed, would affect the reliable operation of the [BES]."75 "Cyber Asset" means "[p]rogrammable electronic devices, including the hardware, software, and data in those devices."76